-Fed's Rate Cut Welcomed, But Future Policy Must Stay Aggressive
+Fed's rate cut welcomed, but future policy must stay aggressive

-(MENAFN- Investor Ideas) The federal Reserve's decision to slash interest rates by 50 basis points-its first cut in four years-has been welcomed by investors and market participants.
+The Federal Reserve’s decision to slash interest rates by 50 basis points—its first cut in four years—has been welcomed by investors and market participants.

 He says: “This larger-than-expected cut is an encouraging step in the right direction.
 But to truly realize the long-term benefits of today’s decision, the Fed must continue to show resolve.
 It needs to keep up the pace with further rate cuts, with another 50 basis points in December and more into 2025.